How to Make Bass Traps

 You should use nails, screws, or wood glue to place the body together.
 In case you are using screws, I recommend making guide holes with an electrical drill first and then screwing the planks together.

-Don’t be afraid to do some fast googling in case you are undecided what you’re doing!
+Don’t be afraid to do some fast googling in case you are undecided about what you’re doing!

 Step 2: Place Two Insulation Panels Inside the Frame